mpapadomanolaki/Multi-Step-Deformable-Registration/README.md

 This is a PyTorch implementation of the following paper:
 'Unsupervised Multi-Step Deformable Registration ofRemote Sensing Imagery based on Deep Learning'

+In this repository we have applied the multi-step registration network on the MNIST dataset.
+For that reason we employ a more simple architecture than the one used in the paper.
+The multi-step process however remains the same.

 # To use this code:
 Run 'python train.py' to train the model.  <br/> <br/>
 Run 'show.py' to make registration predictions on the test set.